 William Howell is the Sydney Stein Professor in American Politics at the University of Chicago.
-Currently, he is the chair of the political science department, and he also holds appointments in the Harris School of Public Policy and the College.
+Currently, he is the chair of the political science department, and he also holds additional appointments in the Harris School of Public Policy and the College.
 William has written widely on separation-of-powers issues and American political institutions, especially the presidency.
-He currently is working on research projects on Obama’s education initiatives, distributive politics, and the normative foundations of executive power.
+He currently is working on research projects on Obama’s education initiatives, the origins of political authority, and the normative foundations of executive power.

 William recently published Relic: How the Constitution Undermines Effective Government–And Why We Need a More Powerful Presidency (Basic Books, 2016), which he wrote with Terry Moe.
 He also is the author or co-author of numerous other books, including: The Wartime President: Executive Influence and the Nationalizing Politics of Threat (University of Chicago Press, 2013); Thinking about the Presidency: The Primacy of Power (Princeton University Press, 2013); While Dangers Gather: Congressional Checks on Presidential War Powers (Princeton University Press, 2007); Power without Persuasion: The Politics of Direct Presidential Action (Princeton University Press, 2003); The Education Gap: Vouchers and Urban Schools (Brookings Institution Press, 2002); and textbooks on the American presidency and American Politics.
 His research also has appeared in numerous professional journals and edited volumes.